evanrinehart/borax/README.md

 Technical Report #8: The Programming Language B (1973) (Brian Kernighan, Steve Johnson).*
 Namely

-- Bitwise complement operator ~
+- Bitwise complement operator `~`
+- `break;` statement performs the equivalent of a goto out of nearest switch or while statement.
 - Automatic vector declarations use square brackets to indicate size.
 - Vectors declared with size N actually hold N+1 words.
 The bonus 1 word of space can be ignored or not.
+In particular vect[N] is not an error.

 However some features eliminated in the later document were retained.